18F/handbook/_pages/getting-started/getting-started.md

 If you're looking to go into greater detail,
 18F's [Before You Ship](https://before-you-ship.18f.gov/) guide is definitive and should answer any questions you have, but it can also be a little overwhelming.
-If you ever need a quick answer, clarification or just general Security and Compliance help, fill out the [TTS Tech Portfolio General Request Form](https://forms.gle/wPrCXJqDgaksXRwV8) and selecting the option for a _New System (ATO/Architecture consult)_.
+If you ever need a quick answer, clarification or just general Security and Compliance help, reach out to the TTS Tech Portfolio in [#tts-tech-portfolio channel](https://gsa-tts.slack.com/archives/CNW3GL70S).

 If you hear "ATO" or "Authority to Operate" and are wondering what that's about, [Before You Ship](https://before-you-ship.18f.gov/) and the Security and Compliance